iffyaiyan/behavioural_clonning./README.md

 The overall strategy for deriving a model architecture was based on NVIDIA's architecture (https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
 ![alt text][image1]

 My first step was to use a convolution neural network model similar to the Traffic signs classifier.
-It was a LeNet architecture.
-I thought this model might be appropriate because it extracts relevant features from the images that can help to come up with an acceptable regression model.
-I used 10 epochs.
+So I used a LeNet architecture.
+I used 10 epochs in this.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that I reduced epochs to 3.
-I got a non-everfitted model after this because the validation mse and the testing mse where similar.
+In order to combat the overfitting, I reduced epochs to 3.
+By doing so I got a non-overfitted model because the validation mse and the testing mse where similar.

-The next step was to run the simulator to see how well the car was driving around track one.
+The next step taken by me was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I changed the architeture for the NVIDIA one.
-By making this choice, I enhanced the performance of the vehicle of the tracked.
+By doing so, I enhanced the performance of the vehicle of the tracked.
 However, the car still had problems by turning on pronounced curves.
 I decided to augment my training and validation sets by considereng the images from the right side and left side cameras with a factor correction of 0.2.

 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 52-66) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)